 Clarify any conditions that apply to the offer of employment, such as the candidate passing a background check or drug screening, signing a confidentiality or noncompete agreement, or having a certain certification to perform the job.
-[You may want to use one of the best background check companies.]
+[Find out more about best background check types.]

 Note also that employment is contingent on the candidate’s ability to provide I-9 documentation of authorization to work in the U.S., as required under the Immigration Reform and Control Act of 1986.
 Listing contingencies and conditions in a couple of sentences can protect your business if you have to rescind the job offer down the road, Timmes said.

 Include a statement clarifying that the contents of the job offer letter supersede any oral discussions about all matters addressed in it.
 This protects your business from potential later claims by the employee that they were promised something during an interview that wasn’t delivered.